koalificationio/charts/stable/atlantis/README.md

+*Deprecated in most of use cases after https://github.com/runatlantis/atlantis/pull/711 was merged*

 1. Make sure that secret {{ template "atlantis.fullname" . }}-git-ssh exists in the same namespace with Atlantis if you're not using gitSSh create from values.
 It can be created with this command:

 ```bash